 Full-time: $40,000 to $80,000+

 While a bachelor's degree in accounting will qualify you to be an accountant, it will not meet today's requirements for becoming a certified public accountant (CPA).
-That is why some colleges and universities now offer both an accounting major as well as a 150-credit degree program that qualifies you to take the CPA Exam.
+That is why some colleges and universities now offer both an accounting major as well as a 150-credit degree program or masters degree that qualifies you to take the CPA Exam.

 Accountants can join national organizations with local chapters such as the Institute of Management Accountants, Institute of Internal Auditors, Accounting & Financial Women's Alliance, National Association of Black Accountants, and others.